walmins/iSamsungTV/README.md

 Smarthome lovers!
 Check out [iBrew](https://github.com/Tristan79/iBrew/) the Smarter Coffee and iKettle 2.0 interface?!

 ## Introduction
-iBrew is an interface to the Samsung TV series C, D, E and F...
+iSamsungTV is an interface to the Samsung TV series C, D, E and F and Blue Ray Disc Players with Smart Hub feature.
 It uses the network capabilities of the TV to mimic the remote and send notification messages to the big screen!?

 __Please post any working model in the issues__